ezsystems/commerce-documentation/docs/guide/search/search_features/search_indexing/search_indexing_product_data_from_the_cms.md

 # Search indexing product data from the CMS

 If eZ Platform is used as a PIM (Product Information Management) system, the [Solr Search Engine Bundle](https://doc.ez.no/display/EZP/Solr+Search+Engine+Bundle) is used to index all product data.
-That means all indexed product documents are eZ content objects.
+That means all indexed product documents are eZ Platform content objects.

-In order to customize the searchable data for products, it is possible to write plug-ins for the indexer of eZ's Solr search bundle.
+In order to customize the searchable data for products, it is possible to write plug-ins for the indexer of eZ Platform's Solr search bundle.
 The API for these plug-ins is a work in progress and subject for changes.

 ## ProductDocumentMapperPlugin